Multiple-vortex tornado

-A multiple-vortex tornado outside Dallas, Texas, on April 2, 1957.

 A multiple-vortex tornado (often shortened to multi-vortex tornado) is a tornado that contains several vortices (called subvortices or suction vortices) revolving around, inside of, and as part of the main vortex.
 The only times multiple vortices may be visible are when the tornado is first forming or when condensation and debris are balanced such that subvortices are apparent without being obscured.
 They can add over 100 mph to the ground-relative wind in a tornado circulation and are responsible for most cases where narrow arcs of extreme destruction lie right next to weak damage within tornado paths.

-Background
+Description

 Suction vortices, also known as suction spots, are substructures found in many tornadoes, though they are not always easily visible.
 These vortices typically occur at the base of the tornado, where it makes contact with the ground.
 Sub-vortices tend to form after vortex breakdown reaches the surface, resulting from the interaction of cyclonically incoming and rising air.
 Although multi-vortex structures are common in tornadoes, they are not unique to them and can occur in other circulations, such as dust devils.
 This is a natural result of vortex dynamics in physics.
 Multi-vortex tornadoes should not be confused with cyclically tornadic supercells.
 Supercells are large, rotating thunderstorms that can produce multiple, distinct tornadoes, often referred to as tornado families.
 These tornadoes may form at different times or exist simultaneously but are separate from one another.

 A phenomenon similar to multiple vortices is the satellite tornado.
 Unlike the multiple-vortex tornado, where smaller vortices form inside the main tornado, a satellite tornado develops outside the main tornado's circulation.
 It forms through a different mechanism, typically as a result of interactions with the parent storm's environment.
 Despite appearing close to the primary tornado, satellite tornadoes are independent and can have their own rotation.

 In rare instances, multi-vortex tornadoes may display their strength through the uncommon method of "horizontal vortices", in which tornadoes appearing to "bend" their multiple interior vortices; this results in a tornado appearing to radiate thin lines.
 Examples of tornadoes featuring horizontal vortices include the 2011 Tuscaloosa EF4 and 1999 Bridge Creek-Moore F5 tornadoes.